 Powering Up 4 Channel Ethernet Solid State Relay module

-Connect a DC power supply and power up the device as mentioned DC Power Supply section above.
+Connect a DC power supply and power up the device as mentioned in DC Power Supply section above.
 A red LED (D2) will glow which indicates active power.
-Connect the module to a PC or a Switch/Router as mentioned in the Ethernet Interface section above.
-Run Numato Lab Device Discoverer.jar, click on Discover Devices.
+Connect the module to a Switch/Router as mentioned in the Ethernet Interface section above.
+Run Numato Lab Device Discoverer.jar, and click on Discover Devices.
 The window will display the IP address, Host Name, MAC Address, and Other information.

 Accessing the module

 The module can be controlled by using one of the two interfaces below.